 - Take advantage of user-generated content.
-If you aren’t getting any, start sending out free swag, free gift boxes, etc. to get the ball rolling.
+If you aren’t getting any, start sending out free swag, free gift boxes, etc., to get the ball rolling.

-- Run a contest and ask customers to post about experiences.
+- Run a contest and ask customers to post about their experiences.
 Hearing crickets?
 YOU start by leaving reviews from vendors you purchase from.

-Don’t restrict your social media efforts to just LinkedIn
+Don’t restrict your social media efforts to just LinkedIn marketing

 Pump the brakes.
 What did you just read?